Mayers History, Family Crest & Coats of Arms

 The family was listed in the Roll of Battle Abbey as companions to William the Conqueror.
 "The descendants of this Norman knight occupied a prominent position in Staffordshire, in the time of the early Plantagenets.
 William de Mere occurs as High Sheriff of that county, temp.
 Edward II., and in the next reign, Peter de la Mere filled the Speaker's chair in the House of Commons.
 At an early period, the family possessed the manor of Maer, co.
 Stafford, and are also found resident at Norton, in the Moors. " For centuries the township of Lartington in the North Riding of Yorkshire belonged to the Maire family until the 16th century when it was passed by marriage to the Lawsons, of Brough.

-Important Dates for the Mayers family
+Early History of the Mayers family

 This web page shows only a small excerpt of our Mayers research.
 Another 158 words (11 lines of text) covering the years 1296, 1453, 1477, 1544, 1379, 1467, 1550 and are included under the topic Early Mayers History in all our PDF Extended History products and printed products wherever possible.